 House assemblies are frequently celebratory, focus on big questions and provide a very good opportunity to incorporate student involvement and performance, show-casing individual and group talents; they support individuals in the House, engender team spirit and promote healthy competition between Houses.

-Ad hoc assemblies are almost always information giving eg: presentations to Year 11 from a Post-16 provider, health information from our School Nurse etc.
+Ad hoc assemblies are almost always information giving eg: presentations to Year 11 from a Post-16 provider.